The Finnish Immigration Service provides all the advice you need. You should first contact the reception centre where you are registered.

 Work and Enterprise in Helsinki (InfoFinland)(Link leads to external service)

-Business Helsinki: Events
+Business Helsinki: events

-• enrol in Finnish or Swedish language classes, if desired
+- Finnish or Swedish language classes

 How can I register as a client?